-Texas Supreme Court Rules for Beck Redden Client In Long-Running Dispute Over Legal Fees
+Texas Supreme Court Rules In Long-Running Dispute Over Legal Fees

 On August 30, 2013, the Texas Supreme Court issued its decision in a long-running dispute over legal fees that had attracted attention from both state and national legal media.
 The Court ruled in favor of Beck Redden’s client, reversing and rendering a take-nothing judgment.